 For each of our group adventures, there is a minimum number of participants required in order for the trip to go ahead.
 Once the minimum number is reached, the trip status will change from "Available" to "Guaranteed".
 In order to achieve minimum numbers, we run the trips in conjunction with several other small companies.
-We find that this means almost all of our trips become "Guaranteed".
+We find that co-selling in this way means that almost all of our trips become "Guaranteed", and means that rather than 2 or 3 different companies all selling trips with 2-3 clients each, combining together with 1 guide means that we can offer the trips at a better price to you, and means that we achieve the minimum number faster.
 We are a small company with a high level of customer service, and we make sure that we only run trips in conjunction with companies who share our ethos.
 We know them well and have worked with them for years, and only use leaders who we know and trust to do an excellent job.
 We steer clear of large groups and cap our group size at 10 people for summer hiking trips, and 8 people for winter snowshoe or cross country ski trips, whilst many of the larger operators take up to 16 people.